 "Nintendo is doomed."
-That's what the conventional wisdom should tell us after that Switch presentation, right?
+That's what the conventional wisdom should tell us, right?

 I mean, they're about to release a console that has only a small handful games available at launch.
 Two of those games are party games, one of them is a toys-to-life game for kids, one of them is an indie Zelda clone, one of them is a retro revival— the only truly colossal game coming on Day One is the one and only The Legend of Zelda: Breath of the Wild.

 That's pretty bad, right?
 Xbox One launched with 22 games, and PlayStation 4 with 24, and their lineups included several heavy hitting multi-platform AAA titles like Assassin's Creed, Battlefield, Call of Duty, and EA's sports lineup, as well as exclusives like Forza and Dead Rising on Xbox One and Knack and Killzone on PlayStation 4.
 Even Wii U managed to scrape together more than 30 games, with a surprising number of multi-platform ports.

 Switch doesn't really have any of that, either in its launch lineup or even in its long-term roadmap.

 The Western industry has shown no signs of giving Switch the type or quantity of software support that they lend to other platforms.
 It'll get Skyrim and Minecraft and a few token ports, a smattering of indie games, and that's it.
 Japanese devs are lending it more support, but we aren't really seeing their key big-budget titles show up — no Resident Evil VII from Capcom, no Final Fantasy XV from Square-Enix, no Metal Gear Solid V from Konami.
 Instead we're getting games with smaller budgets .
 Case in point: a remix of SNES's Street Fighter II as opposed to the much newer Street Fighter V.